 2. Continue receiving all the medical care you need.

 Don’t skip any prescribed or follow-up treatments after you receive emergency care.
 If you need to step up doctors’ appointments due to new pregnancy complications, do what your doctors tell you and get all of the care you and your baby need.

-Ongoing medical care can improve the prognoses if you and/or your baby were hurt in a car accident.
+Ongoing medical care can improve the prognosis if you and/or your baby were hurt in a car accident.
 It can also create detailed documentation of the injuries, which could be important for a future car accident claim.

 3. Keep everything

-Pictures, police accident reports, doctors’ bills, insurance company letters and emails — anything you have related to the car accident should be kept.
+Pictures, police accident reports, doctors’ bills, insurance company letters, and emails — anything you have related to the car accident should be kept.
 These items may be critical to determining:

 Fault for the crash and the legal options for financial recovery

 Fair damages, based on the injuries and losses caused by the car accident

 What needs to happen next to pursue a claim and hold the at-fault parties liable